 Two further fleets sent to reinforce the Arabs were destroyed as well and by 718, Arabs were forced to lift the siege of the city, postponing the Muslim conquest of Constantinople for many centuries.

 The siege of Syracuse in 827–828 was the first attempt by the Muslim Aghlabids to conquer Syracuse a south Italian city in Sicily, which at the time was a Byzantine province.

 The Aghlabids had reached Sicily in the early 9th century at a time when North Africa had already fallen to Muslim hands and Moorish influence was spreading across Mediterranean shores.
-An initial siege laid to the strategically significant city of Syracuse by the Aghlabids had already failed in 827.

 A large number of the city’s inhabitants were consequently killed and the city was turned to ruins.
 The success of the Arab army marked the increasing influence of the Arab-Berber Muslim rule over Sicily.